-(b) A recipient's DBE program must also include a monitoring and enforcement mechanism to ensure that work committed, or in the case of DBE-neutral participation, the work subcontracted, to all DBEs at contract award or subsequently is performed by the DBEs to which the work was committed or subcontracted to, and such work is counted according to the requirements of § 26.55.
+- (b) A recipient's DBE program must also include a monitoring and enforcement mechanism to ensure that work committed, or in the case of DBEneutral participation, the work subcontracted, to all DBEs at contract award or subsequently is performed by the DBEs to which the work was committed or subcontracted to, and such work is counted according to the requirements of § 26.55.
 This mechanism must include a written verification that you have reviewed contracting records and monitored the work site to ensure the counting of each DBE's participation is consistent with its function on the contract.
-The monitoring to which this paragraph (b) refers may be conducted in conjunction with monitoring of contract performance for other purposes such as a commercially useful function review.
+The monitoring to which this paragraph (b) refers may be conducted in conjunction with monitoring of contract performance for other purposes such as a commercially useful function review. - 20.
+Amend § 26.39 by revising paragraphs (b)(1) and (b)(5) to read as follows:

-- 20. Amend \S 26.39 by revising subparagraphs (b)(1) and (b)(5) to read as follows: - § 26.39 Fostering small business participation.
+§ 26.39 Fostering small business participation.

+(b)

-- (b) This element must be submitted to the appropriate DOT operating administration for approval as a part of your DBE program.
-As part of this program element you may include, but are not limited to, the following strategies: - (1) Establishing a DBE-neutral small business set-aside for prime contracts under a stated amount (e.g., \$1 million).
+(1) Establishing a DBE-neutral small business set-aside for prime contracts under a stated amount (e.g., \$1 million).

-(5) To meet the portion of your overall goal you project to meet through DBE-neutral measures, ensuring that a reasonable number of prime contracts are of a size that small businesses, including DBEs, can reasonably perform.
+(5) To meet the portion of your overall goal you project to meet through DBEneutral measures, ensuring that a reasonable number of prime contracts are of a size that small businesses, including DBEs, can reasonably perform.

 - 21. Amend § 26.45 as follows:

 - a.
 Revise paragraph (a)(2);

 - b.
 Revise paragraph (b);

 - c.
-Revise subparagraph (c)(3);
+Revise paragraph (c)(3);

 - d.
-Revise subparagraph (d)(1)(ii);
+Revise paragraph (d)(1)(ii);

 - e.
-Revise subparagraph (d)(3);
+Revise paragraph (d)(3);

 - f.
+Revise paragraph (f)(3);

-Revise subparagraph (f)(3);g.
-Revise subparagraph (g)(1); and
+- \blacksquare g.
+Revise paragraph (g)(1); and

 - h.
-Revise subparagraph (h);
+Revise paragraph (h); The revisions read as follows:

-- § 26.45 How do recipients set overall goals?
+§ 26.45 How do recipients set overall goals?

-- (a) General rule.

-- (2) If you are an FTA Tier II recipient who intends to operate a DBE-neutral program, or if you are an FAA recipient who reasonably anticipates awarding \$250,000 or less in FAA prime contract funds in a Federal fiscal year, you are not required to develop overall goals for FTA or FAA, respectively, for that Federal fiscal year. - (b) Your overall goal must be based on demonstrable evidence of the availability of ready, willing, and able DBEs relative to all businesses ready, willing, and able to participate on your DOT-assisted contracts (hereafter, the "relative availability of DBEs").
+(2) If you are an FTA Tier II recipient who intends to operate a DBE-neutral program, or if you are an FAA recipient who reasonably anticipates awarding \$250,000 or less in FAA prime contract funds in a Federal fiscal year, you are not required to develop overall goals for FTA or FAA, respectively, for that Federal fiscal year.

+- (b) Your overall goal must be based on demonstrable evidence of the availability of ready, willing, and able DBEs relative to all businesses ready, willing, and able to participate on your DOT-assisted contracts (hereafter, the "relative availability of DBEs").
 The goal must reflect your determination of the level of DBE participation you would expect absent the effects of social and economic disadvantage.
-You cannot simply rely on either the 10 percent national goal, your previous overall goal, or past DBE participation rates in your program without reference to the relative availability of DBEs in your market.
+You cannot simply rely on either the 10 percent national goal, your previous overall goal, or past DBE participation rates in your program without reference to the relative availability of DBEs in your - (c) - (3) Use data from a disparity study.
+Use a percentage figure derived from data in a valid, applicable disparity study.
+Any disparity study utilized must provide a detailed capacity analysis, including the methodology used.